What is Street Date?

 Release Orders on a Specific Date

-If you've got a new product that you don't want released to your customers until a certain day, Street Dates are your answer.
-By assigning a street date on an item, orders for that item will be held until there is no risk of orders arriving before the date you've specified.
+If you have a new product that you don't want released to your customers until a certain day, Street Dates are your answer.
+By assigning a Street Date on an item, orders for that item will be held until there is no risk of orders arriving before the date you've specified.
 Our default is to allow 1 day in transit for all orders.

 You assign a Street Date of Friday, June 21st for an item.